Tom Yawkey: Tom Yawkey Wildlife Center Heritage Preserve

 Through his will, Yawkey donated three coastal islands in Georgetown, South Carolina, to the state to create a wildlife preserve.
 The preserve covers more than 20000 acre of land and consists of North Island, South Island and a majority of Cat Island.
 It is managed by the South Carolina Department of Natural Resources.

 In 1919, when Yawkey was 16, he inherited part of the land from his Uncle William, who originally purchased the land as part of the South Island Gun Club.
 Prior to the gun club owning the land, it was the site of multiple plantations.

 Personal life

 Yawkey married Elise Sparrow in 1925, and the couple adopted a daughter named Julia in July 1936.
 The couple divorced in November 1944.
 Yawkey married Jean R. Hiller on Christmas Eve 1944.
 Tom and Jean Yawkey had no children.
 Yawkey's only sibling, his sister Emma, died in December 1963.

-In 2018, a biography of Yawkey entitled Tom Yawkey: Patriarch of the Boston Red Sox by Bill Nowlin was published by the University of Nebraska Press.
+In 2018, a biography of Yawkey titled Tom Yawkey: Patriarch of the Boston Red Sox by Bill Nowlin was published by the University of Nebraska Press.